-The course consists of 2hr 20 min hours of lecture per day for a total of 14 days.
-We will take a break of about 10 minutes half way through the lecture each day, resulting in approximately 30 hours of face-to-face instruction in the lectures.
-Eight days of hand-on lab exercises (2 hrs 50 minutes per day) are also included in this course.
-You will work in small groups to perform physiological experiments and analyze and present your data.
+The course consists of 50 min of lecture three times a week.
+This will result in approximately 30 hours of face-to-face instruction in the lectures.
+Eight days of hand-on lab exercises (2 hrs 50 minutes) are also included in this course.
+In these exercises, you will work in small groups to perform physiological experiments and analyze and present your data.
 These exercises are used to provide a practical illustration of some of the major lecture concepts and are coordinated with lecture material as shown in the schedule below.
 Completion of the labs is a required course component.

-Class Schedule
+Class and Laboratory Schedule